fluxcd/website/content/en/docs/guides/helmreleases.md

 The source-controller can build and expose Helm charts as artifacts from the contents of the `GitRepository` artifact (more about this later on in the guide).

-**There is one caveat you should be aware of:** to make the source-controller produce a new chart artifact, the `version` in the `Chart.yaml` of the chart must be bumped.

 An example `GitRepository`: